porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/04-layout/flex/flex.md

 state: inreview
 ---

-# UI Kit Core flex layout manual
+# UI Kit Core flex manual

 ## Technical guidelines
 The Porsche UI Kit flex layout system is based on native css flex behaviours and can be controlled by class names.